Your Doctor has decided that your child should have an Echocardiogram

 Are there any special precautions that my child needs to take before the echocardiogram?

 No. You can take all your medication as normal.
 You can eat and drink as normal.

 At the end of your echocardiogram

-Once the echocardiogram is complete you can get dressed and leave.
+Once the echocardiogram is complete your child can get dressed and leave.
 There are no limitations to what you can do after the scan.